sadukie/sadukie-blog/_posts/2024-12-06-🎅-linqing-up-christmas-net-9-features-in-action.md

 In November 2024, Microsoft released .NET 9 and C# 13.
 There are all sorts of gifts for .NET developers in this release.
 Today, I want to share one of my favorite ones – the LINQ updates!
 What better way to share news at this time of year but with a holiday theme – and especially as this post is a part of C# Advent!

-## Index: Ranking Santa’s Reindeer for the Big Night 🦌
+## Index: Ranking Santa's Reindeer for the Big Night 🦌

 The first method I want to point out is `Index`.
 It is a new method for `IEnumerable` collections and returns a tuple of `(int index, TSource item)`.
 Consider this block of code, which will output each reindeer and their position: